 On March 10, 1999, the Company entered into an agreement with William Hancock, pursuant to which the Company agreed to loan to Mr. Hancock up to \$100,000, at an interest rate of 6.5% per annum, to be used by Mr. Hancock to satisfy certain outstanding personal tax obligations.
 In consideration for such loan, Mr. Hancock pledged 50,000 shares of Common Stock of the Company as security for the repayment of the loan.
-As of February 28, 2000, Mr. Hancock had an outstanding balance of \$68,352 due the Company with respect to the loan.
+In March 2000, the loan was repaid in full.

-On December 22, 1999, the Company entered into a Securities Purchase Agreement for the private sale of \$3,000,000 of preferred stock, warrants and notes to a group of 39 investors, including entities affiliated with Barry Rubenstein, Corey M. Horowitz, a principal stockholder of the Company, Avi
+On December 22, 1999, the Company entered into a Securities Purchase Agreement for the private sale of \$3,000,000 of preferred stock, warrants and notes to a group of 39 investors, including entities affiliated with Barry Rubenstein, Corey M. Horowitz, a principal stockholder of the Company, Avi Fogel, a director, President and Chief Executive Officer of the Company and Emanuel R. Pearlman, a director of the Company.
+In this transaction the Company issued 491,803 shares of Series D Preferred Stock at \$3.05 per share and warrants to purchase 491,803 shares of Common Stock at an exercise price of \$3.00 per share, subject to certain adjustments based on the level of product revenue achieved by the

-Fogel, a director, President and Chief Executive Officer of the Company and Emanuel R. Pearlman, a director of the Company.
-In this transaction the Company issued 491,803 shares of Series D Preferred Stock at \$3.05 per share and warrants to purchase 491,803 shares of Common Stock at an exercise price of \$3.00 per share, subject to certain adjustments based on the level of product revenue achieved by the Company during the three month period ended March 31, 2000 (so that beginning at product revenue of less than \$500,000 the exercise price shall be adjusted to \$1.00 per share and increasing to a maximum exercise price of \$4.00 per share for product revenue equal to or greater than \$4.0 million).
+Company during the three month period ended March 31, 2000 (so that beginning at product revenue of less than \$500,000 the exercise price shall be adjusted to \$1.00 per share and increasing to a maximum exercise price of \$4.00 per share for product revenue equal to or greater than \$4.0 million).
 The Company also issued convertible promissory notes in the principal amount of \$1.5 million at an interest rate of 8% per year.
 Subject to stockholder approval of Proposal No. 2, the promissory notes are convertible into an additional 491,803 shares of Series D Preferred Stock (up to 570,492 shares if you include potential interest through maturity of such notes) and warrants to purchase an additional 491,803 shares of Common Stock (up to 570,492 shares if you include interest through maturity of such notes) at an exercise price of \$3.00 per share, subject to the same adjustments based on Company product revenue as noted above.
 If the stockholders do not approve the conversion, then the notes will not be convertible and the interest rate on the notes will increase to 12% per year.
 See "Proposal No. 2."